Features

 Trip Watch

-- Quick check-ins: All good, Running late, or Need help
+- Send status updates such as All good, Running late, or Need help.

 Home states

 The morning of a trip should not start with a pile of websites and old notes.
-Saved spots, active trips, checklists, and a safety plan are available from the first screen.
+Saved spots, active trips, checklists, and a coordination plan are available from the first screen.